-►This painting of Blessed Justo Takayama de Manila was made by John Andrew Sustaita, owner of Real Catholic Art in Manila.
+►This painting of Blessed Justo Takayama was made by Texas-based John Andrew Sustaita, owner of Real Catholic Art.
 Note that the venerated Martyr wears a halo, but not the ‘Palm of Martyrdom.’

 Altar Statue of Blessed Takayama, carved by the celebrated Paete artist, Paloy Cagayat, was installed on Dec.
 21, 2017 at the Paco Catholic Church (est. 1580), Manila — showing Ukon with ‘Palm of Martyrdom’ and a metal halo.
 The Paco Catholic Church is in the pastoral care of Msgr.
 Rolando R. dela Cruz, parish priest, and Fr.
 Carlo del Rosario, parochial vicar.#